hid-io/hid-io-core/spec/protocol/README.md

 ## Scope

 When USB was developed in the mid-90s, one of the goals was to expand the possibilities of external devices and still use a signal interface.
 And to this end, they succeeded.
-We no longer have PS/2 ports for keyboards, game ports, parallel ports and serial ports (still around, but not nearly as pervasive) because USB can take care of all these different interfaces even all of them over the same cable.
+We no longer have PS/2 ports (for keyboards and mice), game ports, parallel ports and serial ports (still around, but not nearly as pervasive) because USB can take care of all these different interfaces even all of them over the same cable.
 Without going into too much detail, USB defines descriptors programmed into the devices that specifies what sort of data will be transmitted/received and what it will look like.
 The various USB specs go into great detail about all the variations possible and which ones require drivers and which ones should have host side drivers built-in (e.g. USB HID).

 However, the problem comes when you want to add something that is not supported within the USB HID spec.
 In order to propose an addition you need to be a member of USB-IF ($$$$) and get your changes approved by the committee.
 Then on top of that you need to either implement the driver or wait until the relevant OSs and devices support the USB HID additions.
-And to top it all off, still won't work on older computers.
+And to top it all off, the new USB HID spec still won't work on older computers and devices.
 Needless to say, the effort/time:reward is pretty low when you're looking to extend the capabilities of a keyboard beyond what the USB HID spec defines them to be.

 Instead, the spec proposes a very simple sideband protocol that input devices can use **and** extend with a relatively quick approval process without requiring any sort of financial remuneration (i.e. it's free).